arthurcgc/modsecurity/README.md

 # README

-Simple Dockerfile repository to keep track of: <https://hub.docker.com/repository/docker/arthurcgc/waf-modsecurity>
+Simple Dockerfile repository to keep track of: <https://hub.docker.com/repository/docker/arthurcgc/modsecurity>
-This Docker Image is intended to work alongside project: <https://github.com/arthurcgc/WAF> which imports this image as the base image of all nginx resources created
+This Docker Image is intended to work alongside project: <https://github.com/arthurcgc/waf-operator> which imports this image as the base image for all nginx resources created

 ## Why does this image exist?

 This image expands owasp/modsecurity:nginx adding curl which is required while working with: <https://github.com/tsuru/nginx-operator>
 The only other addition is the Core Rule Set(CRS) from <https://coreruleset.org/installation/> that is mounted inside the container at: ```/usr/local/waf-conf```
-Alongside the set of rules from CRS two other configuration files are mounted: ```crs-setup.conf``` and ```modsecurity-recommended.conf```
+Two configuration files are mounted: ```crs-setup.conf``` and ```modsecurity-recommended.conf``` As of the latest version of the project <https://github.com/tsuru/nginx-operator> the CRS is now mounted as a ConfigMap in Kubernetes

 ### About the configuration files